IN THIS ARTICLE

 Employers care less about you wanting a career in data science than they do about you wanting a career as a data scientist with them.
 “A tailored resume separates applicants who just want any job from those who want this job,” said Jon Brodsky, country manager for Finder.com.
 Before you start hacking together a data science resume, make sure you know to who you’re sending the resume.

-Read and re-read the job description.
-The job description is the most important piece of information to keep in mind.
-Your resume should demonstrate that you fill the job description: in experience, skills, location, etc.
+- Read and re-read the description.
+The description is the most important piece of information to keep in mind.
+Your resume should demonstrate that you fill the job description: in experience, skills, location, etc. Include keywords in your data scientist resume summary, per the examples above.

 Tip: This doesn’t have to take more than 30 minutes.